 Eco-labels make it easier to choose products responsibly.
 At Tikkurila, we have over 350 eco-labelled products with international or national eco-labels, allergy labels, or M1 classification.

 The EU Ecolabel is a label of environmental excellence used in the European Union.
 It is awarded to products or services that are environmentally friendly and of high quality; for example, water and energy consumption, waste production, and the use of non-renewable resources are minimised in the manufacturing process of a product.

-In 1997, the water-borne Joker, manufactured in Finland, was the first Finnish paint to receive the EU Ecolabel in Finland.
+In 1997, Tikkurila’s waterborne Joker was the first Finnish paint to receive the EU Ecolabel.
 In 1996, our Swedish paint brand Alcro was granted its first EU Ecolabel.

-In 2006, Tikkurila in Sweden was the first Swedish company to receive the Swan Ecolabel for its interior products, and in 2009, we received the eco-label for our exterior paints.
-In Finland, we were granted the first Swan Ecolabels for our interior paints Joker and Remontti-Ässä in 2011.
+In 2006, Tikkurila in Sweden was the first Swedish company to receive the Swan Ecolabel for its interior products.
+In 2009, we received the eco-label for our exterior paints.
+In Finland, we were granted the first Swan Eco-labels for our interior paints Joker and Remontti-Ässä in 2011.

 With the help of the Allergy Label - granted by the Finnish Allergy, Skin and Asthma Federation - customers can select products that do not usually irritate or sensitise skin or cause other allergy and asthma reactions.
 The label is awarded to products that comply with strict product-specific requirements and do not contain fragrances or other irritating or sensitising substances.
 There are strict requirements for exact paint formulas and product specifications.
 Different countries have individual criteria for their local allergy and asthma labels.

 All construction materials used for indoor spaces, including paints, can be classified according to their emissions.
 The Finnish Society of Indoor Air Quality and Climate has published an indoor air classification that divides products into three categories: M1, M2, and M3.